myoo18/myoo18/README.md

 #### 🔭 Currently Working On

-- I'm currently working on honing my skills in web development and building responsive and user-friendly interfaces.
+- I'm currently working on honing my skills in web development.

 #### 👯 Looking to Collaborate On